Can an IT operations team be the catalyst for enterprise transformation?

 Operations teams have a lot to prove.
 Right now, a lot of people in your company probably think you’re the roadblock.
 Developers love to point fingers at your team when they fall behind in delivering the products and features your customers want.

 But you have a chance to upend that reputation.
 Meaningful DevOps changes will allow your operations team to move at the speed of development, with the safety of InfoSec and the efficiency of ITSM.

 It won’t be easy.
-An operations team can’t make full DevOps transformation happen by itself—you’re going to run into many roadblocks, like budgeting cycles that seemed designed to thwart the speed and agility you seek, and siloes between other teams.
-But enabling faster, safer development will win you a lot of friends and goodwill, and the roadblocks are actually opportunities to start conversations above your pay grade about enterprise-level issues.
+An operations team can’t make full DevOps transformation happen by itself—you may run into many roadblocks, like budgeting cycles that seemed designed to thwart the speed and agility you seek, and siloes between other teams.
+But enabling faster, safer development will win you a lot of friends and goodwill, and the roadblocks are actually opportunities to start conversations about enterprise-level issues.